sorhawell/forestFloor/README.md

 #https://cran.r-project.org/bin/windows/Rtools/
 devtools::find_rtools()

-#for mac xcode must be installed
+#for mac xcode and Xquartz must be installed to support rgl 3D-package

-#For linux a gcc compiler must be available
+#For linux a gcc or clang compiler must be available

 #then this will work
 devtools::install_github("sorhawell/forestFloor")

 library(forestFloor)